 In order for the project to proceed, it is necessary to employ an architect/engineer for the required professional services.
-The selection of the architect/engineer for this project was in accordance with the requirements and provisions of Public Act 87-673 (Architectural, Engineering and Land Surveying Qualifications-Based Selection Act).
+The selection of the

-Accordingly, the interim chancellor at Chicago with the concurrence of the appropriate administrative officers recommends that AltusWorks, Inc., Chicago, IL, and Bauer-Latoza Studio, Chicago, IL, be employed for the professional services required through the inspection phase of the project.
+Accordingly, the Interim Chancellor at Chicago with the concurrence of the appropriate administrative officers recommends that AltusWorks, Inc., Chicago, IL, and BauerLatoza Studio, Chicago, IL, be employed for the professional services required through the inspection phase of the project.
 AltusWorks, Inc.'s fees through the inspection phase will be a fixed fee of \$659,025 and authorized reimbursable expenses estimated at \$6,000 and BauerLatoza Studio's fees through the inspection phase will be a fixed fee of \$581,997 and authorized reimbursable expenses estimated at \$17,500.